Champagne wine tour: luxury and gastronomy on the highest level

-During the four days in Champagne you will get an intimate understanding of what this sparkling wine is and why champagne is so unique.
+During our days in Champagne, you will get an intimate understanding of what this sparkling wine is and why champagne is so unique.
 What makes champagne different from other sparkling wines?
-What is the terroir and the soil?
+What is the terroir and what is the soil?
 Why is the northern climate so important?
 How do you “disgorge” the bottles?
 You will get answers to all this and much more.

 The most famous champagnes come from the three districts surrounding Epernay and Reims: Vallée de la Marne, Montagne de Reims and Côte des Blancs.
 You will get to know them all.

-We meet the first evening Reims, located 95 miles straight east of Paris.
-In the city you can find some of the famous houses, such as Pommery with its Tudor-style mansion-winery, Taittinger, Veuve-Clicquot, Ruinart, Krug, Roederer and Mumm, just to mention a few.
+Throughout the tour we will be staying in Reims, located 95 miles (150 km) straight east of Paris.
+In the city, you can find some of the famous houses, such as Pommery with its Tudor-style mansion-winery, Taittinger, Veuve-Clicquot, Ruinart, Krug, Roederer and Mumm, just to mention a few.

 The Reims cathedral is one of the most beautiful and impressive in France and is on the UNESCO World Heritage list.
 It has survived much trouble since it was built in the 13th century, not least the bombings of the First World War.
 The stained glass windows are magnificent and you should not miss the modern ones by Chagall.

-You arrange for your own travel to Reims/Epernay (it is only a 45 minute trip with the high speed train from Paris) and arrive at the latest in the evening of the initial day.
+You arrange for your own travel to Reims (it is only a 45 minute trip with the high-speed train from Paris) and arrive at the latest in the evening of the initial day.